blamkin86/StatsAssignment/README.md

 Offer class ActionStats
 in com.blamkin.jumpcloud.assignment;

+This class keeps running totals of "action" (integer) time values, and collates and reports a sorted list of average times by action.

 ## Method addAction(string) returning error
 Keeps track of average time for all input strings such as
 1) {"action":"jump", "time":100}